Mario & Sonic at the Olympic Games Tokyo 2020: Reception

-Mario & Sonic at the Olympic Games Tokyo 2020 has received "mixed or average reviews" from critics according to the review aggregator Metacritic.
+Mario & Sonic at the Olympic Games Tokyo 2020 has received "mixed or average reviews" from critics according to the review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 51% of critics.

 The game has received praise for its mini games, which have been described as fun to play.
 The game has also received praise for the story mode for having its own mini-games, references to various Mario and Sonic games, respectively, humor, and Olympic history.
 Also, the game has received praise for the 2D events for adding value for fans of the retro Mario and Sonic style, as well as emulating the feel of sports games of that era, such as Track & Field.
 However, the game has also received criticism for its story mode having "tedious progression" and slow dialogue.
 The game has also received criticism towards its lack of single-player content.

 Reception to multiplayer was mixed.
 Local play received praise for making events more enjoyable and adding replay value, but was criticized for its limited options and "lack of formal structure".
-The online mode has been criticized due to lag, especially when playing with 8 players, although 2 to 4 players online has been reported to be smoother, with less lag.
+The online mode has been criticized due to lag, especially when playing with eight players, although two to four players online has been reported to be smoother, with less lag.

-In Japan, it was the 28th best-selling game of 2019, with 195,128 units sold in Japan that year.
+In Japan, it was the 28th-best-selling game of 2019, with 195,128 units sold in Japan that year.
 The game sold over 900,000 units as of March 2020.